Reconfigurable Intelligent Surface-Assisted Multiple-Antenna Coded Caching: Optimal Grouping Approach

 \section{Optimal Grouping Approach}

-By RIS-assisted interference nulling method proposed in the last section, we can divide the transmission in each time slot of the delivery phase into multiple groups; inside each group the contained antennas serve the contained users without suffering interference from the transmissions by other groups.
-In this section, we aim to find out the optimal grouping method leading to the maximum sum-DoF.
+Using the RIS-assisted interference nulling method described in Section~\ref{sec:nulling alg}, the transmissions in each time slot of the delivery phase can be partitioned into multiple interference-free groups.
+Within each group, the designated antennas serve the corresponding users without interference from transmissions in other groups.
+To illustrate the proposed interference-free grouping strategy, we provide a schematic diagram in Fig.~\ref{fig:ris_grouping}.

-Given the total number of antennas $L$, cache ratio $M/N$ and $K$ users, assume that the number of active antennas is $L_0\leq L$, i.e., we can keep some antenna `silent'. $L_0$ antennas are divided into $r$ groups each of which contains $L_i$ antennas, $\sum_{i=1}^r L_i = L_0$.
-Consider an integer $t=KM/N$.
-By Lemma~\ref{lem:MaxDoF} and the grouping method, we have the following sum-DoF:\footnote{ For the ease of description, we assume that $g$ in~\eqref{eq:dof} is no larger than $K$.
-If $g>K$, we can add $g-K$ virtual users into the systems and use the same grouping method as $g=K$.}
+This section focuses on determining the optimal grouping strategy that maximizes the sum-DoF, ensuring efficient utilization of system resources.

+Consider a system with $L$ total antennas, a cache ratio of $M/N$, and $K$ users.
+Assume that $L_0 \leq L$ antennas are active during transmission, allowing some antennas to remain ``silent''.
+These $L_0$ active antennas are further divided into $r$ groups, where each group contains $L_i$ antennas such that $\sum_{i=1}^r L_i = L_0$.
+Let $t = KM/N$ represent the integer value derived from the cache ratio and the number of users.